-Earthquake Brace + Bolt (EBB) was developed to help homeowners lessen the potential for damage to their houses during an earthquake.
-A residential seismic retrofit strengthens an existing older house, making it more resistant to earthquake activity such as ground shaking and soil failure.
+The Earthquake Brace + Bolt (EBB) program is a state-sponsored, incentive program developed to help homeowners lessen the potential for damage to their houses during an earthquake.
+For older homes whose foundations do not meet current building standards with regards to seismic preparedness, the EBB program will subsidize the cost of a seismic retrofit.
 The seismic retrofit involves bolting the house to its foundation and adding bracing around the perimeter of the crawl space.

 Owners of houses in program ZIP Codes with house characteristics suitable for this type of retrofit in accordance with California Existing Building Code Chapter A3 (Chapter A3) may be eligible for an incentive payment of up to $3,000 to help pay costs associated with the retrofit of their houses.